Drostina/EasyAwesomeWM/README.md

 This is where you can configure your awesome settings.

-If you want to select a certain theme you can just edit the number inside the brackets "settings.theme[number_here]" In the following image, theme number 1 is selected
+If you want to select a certain theme you can just edit the number inside the brackets "settings.theme[number_here]" In the following image, theme number 1 is selected.
+Then restart awesome by pressing "super + R"

 ![Theme selection](https://i.imgur.com/EI4Sf5l.png?1)